How to Enable Content Validation in SCCM on DP

 If you are planning to enable content validation in SCCM, this post is for you.
-I will explain what content validation feature is and how to enable this feature in SCCM.
+I will explain what content validation feature is and explore DP Content Validation Options in SCCM

 I always feel that there is a lot to explore in Configuration Manager.
 Every feature is very interesting and is designed to make the life of admins easy.
 Let’s explore the content validation feature.